-- Methodology to identify new risks and to periodically evaluate existing ones, establishing common and homogenous parameters for the entire Group. - Decision-making process over action plans directed at mitigating the risks detected. - Procedures established to adequately monitor risks by defining objective indicators. - Maintenance of an internal control system to monitor, assess and improve the control measures applied to existing risks.
+- Definition of the criteria to determine which subsidiaries are relevant for the Group's ICFR model. - Methodology to identify new risks and to periodically evaluate existing ones, establishing common and homogenous parameters for the entire Group. - Maintenance of an internal control system to monitor, assess and improve the control measures applied to existing risks. - Whether the process covers all the objectives of financial information (existence and occurrence; completeness; assessment; presentation, breakdown and comparability, and rights and obligations), whether it is updated and how often.

 The methodology used to select the risks to be taken into account is COSO (Committee of Sponsoring Organizations for the Treadway Commission).
 The criteria used to identify the most relevant processes include quantitative criteria (materiality) and qualitative criteria (business risk, visibility to third parties and reputational risks).

 Any risks identified are prioritised by professional opinion based on a series of variables (process level of automation, whether the process is known and/or it is necessary to use judgments and estimates).
 In addition, risks of fraud are implicitly identified insofar as they may generate material errors in financial information.
-Furthermore, the process to identify a risk of errors in financial reporting takes into account the effects of other types of risk, which are evaluated and managed by various corporate units.

-As a result of applying its Risk Management Policy, the Group has developed risk matrixes and controls for its relevant business processes, specifically for each subsidiary of significant relevance in the consolidated Group.
+As a result of applying its Internal Control over the Financial Reporting (ICFR) Policy, the Group has developed risk matrixes and controls for its relevant business processes, specifically for each subsidiary of significant relevance in the consolidated Group.
 Each risk identified in the process to draw up consolidated financial statements is associated to the processes and different financial lines deemed significant (either by contribution to the consolidated financial statements or due to other more qualitative factors) and to the Group's companies under the ICFR scope.

-Specifically, the foregoing has been completed for subsidiary companies which, in aggregate, represent more than 80% of the Group's sales.
-Once the applicable ICFR scope in the Applus+ Group is defined, based on identified risk matrixes, control activities have been designed to cover such risks.
+Each risk identified in those frameworks has assigned all objectives and assertions of the financial information: existence and occurrence; completeness; assessment; presentation, breakdown and comparability, and rights and obligations).
+Once the applicable ICFR scope in the Applus+ Group is defined, based on identified risk frameworks, control activities have been designed to cover such risks.